 In this paper we study the combinatorial complexity of arrangements of circles in the plane.
-The main motivation for our study is the following conjecture, some of whose variants have been posed by Andras Bezdek [3, 4].
-This is an extension of the classical Sylvester-Gallai's problem (see [9]) to the case of circles.
+The main motivation for our study is the following conjecture, whose parts (a) and (b) have been posed by Andras Bezdek for the case of unit circles [5] (see

-^{}Work by Noga Alon has been supported by a grant from the U.S.-Israeli Binational Science Foundation, by a grant from the Israel Science Foundation and by the Hermann Minkowski-MINERVA Center for Geometry at Tel Aviv University.
+\Work by Noga Alon has been supported by a grant from the U.S.-Israeli Binational Science Foundation, by a grant from the Israel Science Foundation and by the Hermann Minkowski-MINERVA Center for Geometry at Tel Aviv University.
 Work by Micha Sharir has been supported by NSF Grant CCR-97-32101, by a grant from the U.S.-Israeli Binational Science Foundation, by a grant from the Israeli Academy of Sciences for a Center of Excellence in Geometric Computing at Tel Aviv University, by the ESPRIT IV LTR project No. 21957 (CGAL), and by the Hermann Minkowski-MINERVA Center for Geometry at Tel Aviv University.

-[†]School of Mathematical Sciences, Tel Aviv University, Tel Aviv 69978, Israel; e-mail: noga@math.tau.ac.il
+&lt;sup>†School of Mathematical Sciences, Tel Aviv University, Tel Aviv 69978, Israel; e-mail: noga@math.tau.ac.il